mandiant/flare-fakenet-ng/docs/CustomResponse.md

 evaluated conjunctively (logical and).

 Valid response specifications are:
-* `ReturnRawFile`: Returns the raw contents of the specified file located under the web root, with the exception of replacing any occurrences of `<RAW-DATE>` with a formatted representation of the date.
+* `RawFile`: Returns the raw contents of the specified file located under the web root, with the exception of date replacement. with a formatted representation of the date.
+* `StaticString`: Wraps the specified string with server headers and a 200 OK response code, replacing `\r\n` tokens with actual CRLFs and performing date replacement as necessary.
+    * `ContentType`: Optionally, you accompany the `StaticString` setting with an  HTTP `Content-Type` header value to send.
+It is an error to specify this setting with any other kind of response specification.
-* `ReturnDynamic`: Loads the specified Python file located under the web root and invokes its `HandleRequest` function as described below.
+* `Dynamic`: Loads the specified Python file located under the web root and invokes its `HandleRequest` function as described below.

+Date replacement applies to both `RawFile` and `StaticString`, and replaces any occurrences of `<RAW-DATE>` with a server-formatted date.

 ## Implementing a Dynamic Response Handler